Nicos-Big-Fat-Dump/.github/profile/README.md

 ## Hi there 👋

-This repo is like that box full of random knick knacks you hid under the bed one time.
+This organization is like that box full of random knick knacks you hid under the bed one time.

 Basically, I use this to stash away the repos I don't want cluttering up my personal account's repo list.